 I also found made in England tape measures branded Lion Heart on e-bay.

 Does anyone know of other companies making tape measures in the UK?
 What about sewing / tailor’s measuring tapes (Dean as far as I know no longer exist)?

 Woodworking tools, engineering tools, DIY tools, trade tools and equipment, glues, and other Tools

-King Dick Tools (Abingdon Engineering, Abingdon King Dick) – The company have confirmed to me that the majority of the King Dick range of products is made at their factory in Birmingham.
+King Dick Tools (Abingdon Engineering, Abingdon King Dick) – The company have confirmed to me (in February 2013) that the majority of the King Dick range of products is made at their factory in Birmingham.
 These include all wrenches; ring, combination, sloggers, podgers etc, and socketry.
 Some items though, such as their pliers and screwdrivers, are made for them in Europe.
 Links to King Dicks suppliers can be found on their website – http://www.kingdicktools.co.uk

 elemen’tary design has a product that it is hard to find made in England these days – a screwdriver with interchangeable bits – it comes in two sizes; standard length and dumpy and is made from a sold beech handle and brass ferrule in England.
 They also do sash window restoration and the making of new single or double glazed sash windows.
 Available from their website and from a company called Nook (who have a small made in England section on their website selling things such as made in England scissors, bottle openers, candles, travel card holders, salad servers, and orange peelers) – http://elementarydesign.co.uk